r4v15h4n/ElevateIntern_task4/README.md

 used windows firewall for testing firewall traffic

-used ward cloudflare for testing inbound traffic
+used warp cloudflare for testing inbound traffic

 How a Firewall Filters Traffic:
 A firewall acts as a gatekeeper between your network (or device) and external networks (like the internet).
 It filters traffic based on rules set by the user or system admin.